Sanshain/preact-boilerplate/readme.md

     then if you want, you could set it back to `true`: `npm config set strict-ssl true` and check it due `npm config list`

-- Install patched nollup version (it sould be because of rollup imitation version is less then required, but worls fine):
+- Install patched nollup version (it sould be because of rollup imitation version is less then required, but works fine):
     ```
     npm i Sanshain/nollup -D
     ```